daddykev/stardust-distro/README.md

 ## 🤝 Contributing

 We welcome contributions!
-With Phases 1-4 complete, we especially need help with:
+With Phases 1-5 complete, we especially need help with:

-### Immediate Needs (Phase 5 Start)
+### Immediate Needs (Phase 6 Start)
 - 🔧 Plugin architecture design
 - 🎨 Plugin marketplace UI/UX
-- 🧪 Testing the complete delivery flow
+- 🧪 Testing the complete delivery and testing flows
-- 📝 Documentation for all features
+- 📝 Documentation for all features including testing suite

 ### For Plugin Developers
 Start thinking about plugins you'd like to build!
 The Plugin SDK and marketplace infrastructure will be available in Phase 5, but you can: